Quantum geometric map of magnetotransport

-We note that the orbital (spin) MNHE and the orbital PHE have been discussed before, although their fundamental quantum geometric origin are not clearly revealed, so that we will focus on the rarely studied spin PHE in the following.
-In general, the orbital and spin PHE can show up at the same time.
-However, in a spin-orbit-coupled two-dimensional system, the orbital PHE from the orbital minimal coupling $\vect{B}\cdot(\hat{\vect{r}}\times\hat{\vect{v}})$ is suppressed when an in-plane magnetic field is applied.
-In this scenario, the PHE can only be contributed by the spin Zeeman coupling $\vect{B}\cdot\hat{\vect{\sigma}}$.
-Notably, we find that most two-dimensional magnetic point groups can support this spin PHE~\cite{sup}: $1$, $2$, $2'$, $m$, $m'$, $m'm2'$, $3$, $3m$, $3m'$, $6'$, and $6'mm'$.
-Guided by the symmetry analysis, we next investigate the spin PHE with the surface Dirac cone of three-dimensional topological insulators (TIs)~\cite{Kane10, Moore10, SCZhang11, HJZ2009, Fu2009}.
+In the following section, we focus on the previously unexplored spin-induced PHE.
+Under the same symmetry constraint, the spin-induced PHE can generally coexist with the orbital-induced PHE.
+However, for a spin-orbit-coupled two-dimensional system in an in-plane magnetic field, the orbital-induced PHE from the orbital minimal coupling $\vect{B}\cdot(\hat{\vect{r}}\times\hat{\vect{v}})$ is suppressed, whereas the spin-induced PHE from the spin Zeeman coupling $\vect{B}\cdot\hat{\vect{\sigma}}$ can survive.
+Remarkably, most two-dimensional magnetic point groups can support this spin-induced PHE~\cite{sup}: $1$, $2$, $2'$, $m$, $m'$, $m'm2'$, $3$, $3m$, $3m'$, $6'$, and $6'mm'$.
+Guided by the symmetry analysis, we next investigate the spin-induced PHE in the surface Dirac cone of three-dimensional TIs.